Insculpo/Sandbox_Galaxy/Stellar_Abyss_Setting_Bible/2_Sapients/Marata.md

 ## Overview

-The Marata are sapients who came from a gas giant who have been found throughout heatspace seemingly disconnected from each other.
+The Marata are sapients who came from a gas giant who have been found throughout the Sprawl and Ancient Ecuemene seemingly disconnected from each other.
 The marata’s existence is that of pain, for the Marata continue on their endless task of making and making new materials from rich resources within a jovian planet only they can access so consistently.
 They are a metamorphic species and are very hard to even communicate with, let alone understand.
 The marata regardless have become a notable alien species due to the Sprawl’s widespread use of them and their continued operation even in the collapse of the Sprawl.
 The Marata are like giant balloons with a radial symmetry and many small limbs.
 They are massive beings on the order of the Ikeitos in size as well.

 ### Psychology